softspike/data_visualisation/README.md

 <img src="https://user-images.githubusercontent.com/47834415/97064114-b70b0900-159b-11eb-8dd1-6925da333292.png" alt="indexmob_html" width="700" heigh="700"/>
     *the exact names from .csv have been applied (no renaming required)

-In total, the following desktop version has been created:
- 1. An interactive visualisation.

 ## Technologies
 Project is created with:
 </br>